Godsmith/trainfinity3/README.md

   with resources
 - Stations built next to the factory accepts coal, stations built next to cities accept mail
 - Prices increase with the number of objects built
+- Trains can turn around when stopped at platforms but not elsewhere
+- Trains avoid oncoming trains by choosing sidetracks when available

 ## Controls
 - To build track, select Track and either click start and then end positions, or drag from start